The Folklore Archives

 Portraits of storytellers from 1895

 We have some of the country's oldest and finest scene of life photos.
-The oldest date from 1895, when photographer Peter Olsen from Hadsten traveled around Denmark with folklore collector Evald Tang Kristensen and photographed singers and storytellers in everyday clothes and with their tools in hand.
+The oldest date from 1895, when photographer Peter Olsen from Hadsten travelled around Denmark with folklore collector Evald Tang Kristensen and photographed singers and storytellers in everyday clothes and with their tools in hand.
 The series became a unique testimony to what ordinary people looked like when they were not all dressed up to have their photograph taken with a photographer.

 Different types of people and pictures of people's lives